praiskup/praiskup.github.io/_drafts/2022-07-18-sha1-distrusted.md

     You can remove cached packages by executing 'dnf clean packages'.
     Error: GPG check FAILED

 Per the warning/error above, DNF on RHEL 9 refuses to install the package.
-The reason is that RPM is unable to validate the SHA-1 signature.
+DNF is told to check signatures (DNF configuration `gpgcheck=1`) but the package signature hash algorithm is SHA-1.
+RPM is forbidden to even check it, on system-level crypto layer.

+## Can this happen on RHEL 8 or older?

+No, at least not by default.
+The packaging stack on Enterprise Linux 8 (and older) accepts SHA-1 signatures without complaints.
+Potential troubles can occur when doing in-place upgrades from RHEL 8 to the RHEL 9 system, even though the Red Hat upgrade tool LEAPP should at least [issue a warning][kb-leapp] in advance.

-For the record, preparations for this change started even on RHEL 8.
-You can experiment with similar setup even on RHEL 8 system, just try:
+Preparation for this change though started on RHEL 8.
+Actually, if you want to experiment on RHEL 8, you can bring the configuration from the future:

     # update-crypto-policies --set FUTURE

-## Why are packages signed by SHA1 in 2022?
+## Why are packages signed by SHA-1 in 2022?

-The official packages for RHEL and Fedora distributions are signed with SHA256 for a very long time (all supported versions).
+The official packages for RHEL and Fedora distributions are signed with SHA-256 for a very long time (all the currently supported distribution versions).

-The problem might though be with third-party packages.
-SHA1 is the default hash algorithm for `rpmsign` on Enterprise Linux 7.
-Also, the default hash algorithm in [OBS signd is still SHA1][obs-defaults].
-So many third-party package providers still unconsciously use deprecated signatures.
+The problem is with third-party packages.
+SHA-1 is the default hash algorithm for the `rpmsign` utility on Enterprise Linux 7.
+Also, the default hash algorithm in [OBS signd is still SHA-1][obs-defaults].
+So many third-party package providers might still unconsciously use SHA-1 signatures.

-## Any problems on RHEL 8 and older?

-The packaging stack on Enterprise Linux 8 (and older) accepts SHA1 signatures without complaints.
-Potential troubles can occur when doing in-place upgrades to the RHEL 9 system, even though Red Hat upgrade tool LEAPP should at least [issue a warning][kb-leapp] in advance.

-## State of Fedora SHA1 deprecation
+## State of Fedora SHA-1 deprecation

-In this case, Enterprise Linux has been moved earlier than Fedora.
-At the time of RHEL 9 release, the latest released Fedora version was 36, and actually (at the time of writing this post) switching fedora is [planned for Fedora 39][fedora-change] (about +18 months after the RHEL 9 release).
-Still, if you want to experiment with such a setup on Fedora there exists a special policy (Fedora 36+):
+In this case, Enterprise Linux has been moved forward earlier than Fedora.
+At the time of RHEL 9 release, the latest released Fedora version was 36, and actually (at the time of writing this post) switching Fedora policy is [planned for Fedora 39][fedora-change] (about +18 months after the RHEL 9 release).
+Still, if you want to experiment with such a setup on Fedora, there exists a special policy (Fedora 36+):

     # update-crypto-policies --set TEST-FEDORA39